 Start by making a butter pie crust.
 Make two pie crusts for future pies if you’re feeling ambitious.
 I stick with this technique for making all-butter pie crust by hand.
 The one difference with this pie crust is that we’ll blind bake it after a long chill in the refrigerator.
 Blind baking means we’re baking the crust to golden crisp with no filling in it.
-We’ll use pie weights or dried beans to weight the pie crust downs as it bakes.
+We’ll use pie weights or dried beans to weigh the pie crust down as it bakes.

 Blind baking takes can be a little touch and go.
 I find that King Arthur Flour has a good tutorial on the matter.

-• Freeze the pie dough in the pie tin while the oven preheats
+• Freeze the pie dough in the pie tin while the oven preheats.

 • Dock the bottom and sides of the crust.
 That means prick the crust with the tines of a fork.